-Each instructional day shall consist of not less than the minimum amount of time prescribed in 22-2-8.1(B) N.M.S.A. for each respective program level exclusive of lunch with the following exceptions:
+Instruction for regular students in school-directed programs shall consist of not less than the minimum amount of time prescribed in 22-2-8.1(B) NMSA for each respective program level exclusive of lunch with the following exceptions:

-- Home visits or parent-teacher conferences may be held for up to: - thirty-three (33) hours of the full day kindergarten program; and - twenty-two hours of grades one (1) through six (6) programs. - Consultation with parents to develop next step plans for students and for parent-teacher conferences may be held for up to twelve (12) hours of grades seven (7) through twelve (12) programs.
+- Home visits or parent-teacher conferences may be held for up to: - thirty-three (33) hours of the full day kindergarten program; and - twenty-two hours of grades one (1) through six (6) programs. - Consultation with parents to develop next step plans for students and for parentteacher conferences may be held for up to twelve (12) hours of grades seven (7) through twelve (12) programs.